SOTIF-AVLab/DOTL/README.md

 Operation instructions of intersection visual monitoring program...

 ## Acknowledgements
 Our highway visualization code is built upon the public code of visualization program of [HighD-dataset](https://github.com/RobertKrajewski/highD-dataset).
 The dataset we use is derived from DJI's open-source dataset——AD4CHE([Aerial Dataset for China Congested Highway and Expressway](https://auto.dji.com/cn/ad4che-dataset)).

-Our  intersection visualization code is built upon the public code of visualization program of [SinD](https://github.com/SOTIF-AVLab/SinD)
+The dataset we use is [SinD-dataset](https://github.com/SOTIF-AVLab/SinD).At the same time, our intersection visualization code is built upon the public code of visualization program of SinD-dataset.

 ## Organization
 <img src="Doc/logo.png" width = 350>